Over the years, some architectural gems have been built here in Columbus.

 From the earliest moments of Columbus, influential residents were building homes that the community admired.
 But not all of these incredible buildings have managed to survive into 2021.
 Buildings in Columbus get torn down for all sorts of reasons, and the large, impressive homes of yesteryear are no exception.

-Lucas Sullivant founded the village of Franklinton in 1797.
+Lucas Sullivant founded the village of Franklinton in 1797, which he named in honor of the recently deceased Benjamin Franklin.
 Sullivant was an Irish surveyor and one of four original proprietors of Columbus.
 He campaigned to bring the capital to the Columbus area.

 His wife died in 1814 after contracting typhus while she was taking care of sick and wounded soldiers encamped in Franklinton during the War of 1812.
 Lucas died in 1823 and after his death, his sons expanded the home and lived there until 1854.